 Purple Carrots, Carote Viola, in Italy are also known as ‘carrots from Polignano’, a seaside town in Puglia, southern Italy, and also from Viterbo, a town in Lazio, central Italy, where their cultivation dates back to ancient Etruscan tradition.

-Purple Carrots are slightly less sweet than orange ones, in fact Purple Ccarrots contain 20% less sugar and are 4 times richer in natural anti-inflammatories, anthocyanins, powerful antioxidants substances also present in wine that are good for circulating and fighting free radicals.
+Purple carrots are less sweet than the classic orange ones.
+In fact, they contain 20 per cent less sugar and are four times richer in natural anti-inflammatories such as anthocyanins, powerful antioxidants also found in wine that are healthy for the circulation and excellent allies against free radicals.

-The only little drawback is that Purple Carrots are pretty dyeing, so you may end up with purple hands.
-Oh well, just use kitchen gloves and you’ve solved the little drawback.
+The only small drawback is that purple carrots are rather colourful, so you might end up with purple hands.
+Just use rubber kitchen gloves and the small inconvenience is solved.